 Skilled, experienced security specialists are in high demand, commanding a premium salary and benefits package.
 Even the hiring process can be expensive – but you cannot properly protect your assets without competent security engineers.

 Moving SIEM to the cloud and integrating with SOAR offsets some of these staffing requirements.
-Microsoft engineers ensure that the underlying Azure Sentinel platform is running available, while with a managed SIEM service, partner engineers assist with deploying and optimising Azure Sentinel agents and playbooks.
+Microsoft engineers ensure that the underlying Microsoft Sentinel platform is running available, while with a managed SIEM service, partner engineers assist with deploying and optimising Microsoft Sentinel agents and playbooks.
 This frees up your own staff to get on with the business of identifying and fixing issues without having to dedicate resources to “keeping the lights on”.

-Azure Sentinel also helps to reduce ‘alert fatigue’ where the security team are overwhelmed by the constant flood of incoming events that need to be assessed and actioned.
+Microsoft Sentinel also helps to reduce ‘alert fatigue’ where the security team are overwhelmed by the constant flood of incoming events that need to be assessed and actioned.
 As mentioned previously, this fatigue effect accelerates workforce attrition leaving you with the headache and cost of hiring replacements.

 Data loss or theft can have massive financial ramifications for your business.
 A severe security breach exposing protected personally identifiable information could result in a General Data Protection Regulation (GDPR) fine of up to €20m or 4% of the company’s global annual turnover, whichever is higher.

-Azure Sentinel automates event log analysis, shortening the time to detection.
+Microsoft Sentinel automates event log analysis, shortening the time to detection.
 This, in turn, allows your security team to contain security incidents and minimise the overall impact.
 The faster your team can resolve issues, the lower the overall cost.

 Building for the future

-Microsoft Azure Sentinel takes traditional SIEM technologies to the next level and leverages the power of the cloud to monitor your entire IT estate.
+Microsoft Sentinel takes traditional SIEM technologies to the next level and leverages the power of the cloud to monitor your entire IT estate.

-By combining machine learning, artificial intelligence and automation, Azure Sentinel empowers your security team to be more efficient and effective.
+By combining machine learning, artificial intelligence and automation, Microsoft Sentinel empowers your security team to be more efficient and effective.
 Operations can only improve as insights driven by the platform are used to reduce security risks and optimise systems and processes.

 The obvious result of these efficiency gains is a greater return on investment.
 Plus, the savings created can be funnelled back into strategic projects that will help grow the business.